edvardsorby/TDT4136-Introduction-to-Artificial-Intelligence/README.md

+# TDT4136 - Introduction to Artificial Intelligence
-## Programming assignments from the course TDT4136 - Introduction to Artificial Intelligence
+Programming assignments from the course TDT4136 - Introduction to Artificial Intelligence

 #### Assignment 2: Constraint Satisfaction Problems